Geometric Ramsey Interferometry with a Tripod Scheme

 Ramsey interferometry is a key technique for precision spectroscopy and to probe the coherence of quantum systems.
 Typically, an interferometer is constructed using two quantum states and involves a time-dependent interaction with two short resonant electromagnetic pulses.
 Here, we explore a different type of Ramsey interferometer where we perform quantum state manipulations by geometrical means, eliminating the temporal dependence of the interaction.
 We use a resonant tripod scheme in ultracold strontium atoms where the interferometric operation is restricted to a two-dimensional dark-state subspace in the dressed-state picture.
 The observed interferometric phase accumulation is due to an effective geometric scalar term in the dark-state subspace, which remarkably does not vanish during the free evolution time when the light-matter interaction is turned off.
 This study opens the door for more robust interferometers operating on multiple input-output ports.

 Ramsey interferometry employs temporally separated electromagnetic pulses to probe the energy difference and the coherence between two quantum states \cite{Ramsey1949ResonanceMethod, Ramsey1985MolecularBeams}.
-Ramsey interferometers, whether employing internal, external or both states of atoms, have become essential tools in probing quantum states in quantum simulations \cite{Cetina2016ManyBodyInterferometry, Li2016WilsonLine}, quantum computing \cite{Lee2005PhaseControlOfTrappedIonQG}, interband spectroscopy \cite{Dong2018RIofMotionalQuantumStates} and in atomic clocks at or below the quantum projection noise limit \cite{Santerelli1999QPN, Pedrozo2020EntanglementOnClockTransition} to name a few.
+Whether employing internal, external or both states of atoms, Ramsey interferometers become essential tools to probe quantum states in quantum simulations \cite{Cetina2016ManyBodyInterferometry, Li2016WilsonLine}, in quantum computing \cite{Lee2005PhaseControlOfTrappedIonQG}, in interband spectroscopy \cite{Dong2018RIofMotionalQuantumStates} and in atomic clocks at or below the quantum projection noise limit \cite{Santerelli1999QPN, Pedrozo2020EntanglementOnClockTransition}, to name a few.

 In contrast to the majority of Ramsey interferometers that rely on the dynamical evolution of the system mediated through light-matter interaction, we explore here a geometric Ramsey interferometer governed by adiabatic evolution in the degenerate dark-state subspace of a tripod scheme.
-We found that the phase accumulation during the free evolution time arises from a geometric scalar potential.
+We find that the phase accumulation during the free evolution time arises from a geometric scalar potential.
 Surprisingly, this potential retains its physical significance even when the pulses are turned off as long as the dressed states of interest remain adiabatically connected to the bare states.
-Geometric scalar potentials are at the origin of the so-called dark optical lattices \cite{Dum1996GaugeStructuresInALI, Dutta1999ScalarTerm}, and have been employed to create sub-wavelength barriers in an effective spin \cite{10.21468/SciPostPhys.11.6.100} or spinless \cite{Wang2018DarkStateOpticalLattice} configuration.
-Though the geometric scalar potential plays a role in shaping periodic potential, they are essentially overlooked in the bulk because of their moderate strength in comparison to commonly-used optical potentials \cite{dalibard2011colloquium, Toyoda2013HolonomicSingleQubitOperations}.
+Geometric scalar potentials are at the origin of the so-called dark optical lattices \cite{Dum1996GaugeStructuresInALI, Dutta1999ScalarTerm, Anderson2020SubwavelengthOpticalLattice}, and have been employed to create subwavelength barriers in an effective spin \cite{10.21468/SciPostPhys.11.6.100} or spinless \cite{Wang2018DarkStateOpticalLattice} configuration.
+Though the geometric scalar potential plays a role in shaping periodic potential, it is essentially overlooked in the bulk because of the moderate strength in comparison with commonly used optical potentials \cite{dalibard2011colloquium, Toyoda2013HolonomicSingleQubitOperations}.